 In some cases, it may be necessary to write custom argparse code that is dependent on state data of your application.
-To support this ability while still allowing use of the decorators, both @with_argparser and @with_argparser_and_unknown_args have an optional argument called ns_provider.
+To support this ability while still allowing use of the decorators, @with_argparser has an optional argument called ns_provider.

 ns_provider is a Callable that accepts a cmd2.Cmd object as an argument and returns an argparse.
 Namespace: